CryptosOdysseus/TESTING-STUFF/UETA-ESIGN.md

 g.	get language clearance, stay away from the State of Confusion (AAS vs AALE etc).

-h.	remain agile & nimble like this perfect AALE-ninjutsu 3rd Session Beth Live Berlin.
+h.	remain ninjutsu-like agile & nimble like this perfect AALE 3rd Session Live from Berlin.

 #